ndease/prattlib-site-jekyll/_posts/2022-01-24-connect-ny.md

 image-caption: ConnectNY brand on a blue background of books
 ---

-[ConnectNY](https://cny.reshare.indexdata.com/) borrowing has resumed and you can now request books outside of our local collections seamlessly with your Pratt OneKey.
+ConnectNY borrowing has resumed and you can now request books outside of our local collections seamlessly with your Pratt OneKey.
+ConnectNY provides access to over 8 million books outside of the Pratt Institute Collection.
+Books requested are shipped directly to the library circulation desk of your choice for pick up.

 Need a walkthrough on the new request process?
 Check out the video below:

 <iframe id="kaltura_player_1643296033" src="https://cdnapisec.kaltura.com/p/2071011/sp/207101100/embedIframeJs/uiconf_id/45309441/partner_id/2071011?iframeembed=true&playerId=kaltura_player_1643296033&entry_id=1_km6l8plx" width="850" height="514" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0"></iframe>